CS2103JAN2017-W13-B2/main/src/test/data/ManualTesting/TestScript.md

 * Rename the sample data file from SampleData.xml to taskmanager.xml
 * Put sample data file, taskmanager.xml into the new data\ folder.
 * Double click Docket.jar to start the application with sample data.
+* Docket will create six sample tasks if the data file is not detected.

 ## Keyboard hotkeys